 What defines Farmhouse style?

-Modern farmhouse style is known for its simplicity and warmth.
+The modern farmhouse style is known for its simplicity and warmth.
 Well-loved and vintage items are all welcome as is a color palette that fits your style.
 From soft creams and neutrals to earthy tones with pops of harvest bright color, there is a farmhouse style out there that’s right for you.
-Add color, create visual interest and show off your personality at your next big event - read on to find out how!
+Add color, create visual interest and show off your personality at your next big event – read on to find out how!

 Natural Elements

-Feature items made of natural materials like reclaimed wood trays, woven straw placemats and hand carved candle holders or votives.
-For soft elements, like tablecloths napkins and runners, select something in cotton, sisal, or rustic linen.
+Feature items made of natural materials like reclaimed wood trays, woven straw placemats, and hand-carved candle holders or votives.
+For soft elements, like tablecloths napkins, and runners, select something in cotton, sisal, or rustic linen.
 Embrace texture and imperfections.
-Farmhouse style is about tradition, hand-me-downs and treasures.
+Farmhouse style is about tradition, hand-me-downs, and treasures.

 Trays and Accents